PranayDhanke/AgeCalculatorUsingGo/README.md

-# Go User API – DOB & Dynamic Age Calculation
+# Age Calculator – DOB & Dynamic Age Calculation

 A RESTful API built using **Go** and **Fiber** to manage users with their **name** and **date of birth (DOB)**.
 The API calculates the **age dynamically** using Go’s `time` package instead of storing it in the database.